 In addition to the prison terms and fines one can face when convicted of any of these offenses, you may be required to register as a sex offender.
 This means you will be tracked for the rest of your life.

 Knowing where to turn when facing charges as dark as these can be difficult.
 You have likely already seen people turn their backs on you because of the charges and you haven’t even gone to trial.
 You need someone in your corner fighting for your good name.

 You are innocent until proven guilty.
 With my help we will see to it that you get the best possible results on your day in court.

-Houston Child Pornography Defense Lawyer: The Charles Johnson Law Firm
+Child Pornography Defense Lawyer: The Charles Johnson Law Firm

-Defending in these areas is a very specialized area of criminal defense.
+Defending in these areas is a very focused area of criminal defense.
 Unfortunately, the very accusations themselves are often treated as conclusive proof of criminal activity.
-If Houston Lawyer Charles Johnson is retained at an early stage in the investigation, he is sometimes able to avoid charges altogether.
+If Criminal Lawyer Charles Johnson is retained at an early stage in the investigation, he is sometimes able to avoid charges altogether.
 At a minimum he is often able to avoid the trauma and embarrassment of his client being arrested at home or at the workplace by contacting law enforcement and the court in order to make the necessary arrangements.

-Depending on the facts of your case and the evidence against you, Houston Child Pornography Lawyer Charles Johnson will work to help you beat a false accusation or try to lessen the punishment.
+Depending on the facts of your case and the evidence against you, Expert Child Pornography Lawyer Charles Johnson will work to help you beat a false accusation or try to lessen the punishment.
 We understand your freedom is at stake and that a conviction of possession of child pornography may result in lifetime registration as a sex offender.
 To protect your rights and liberty, we conduct thorough investigations to prepare for trial or to minimize the consequences or sentence.